This old-fashioned yummy homemade caramel fudge is ultra-soft and creamy! It’s the perfect buttery sweet treat to enjoy any time of the day!

 Instructions

-- Bring to a soft boil and simmer for 10 minutes.
-Stir continuously so it doesn't burn.
+• Bring to a soft boil and simmer for 10 minutes.
+Stir continuously to prevent burning.
 Scrape the bottom of the pot to prevent the mixture from sticking to it.

-- If you are using a thermometer, the fudge should reach about 240-240ºF/115-120ºC.
-If you don't have a thermometer, spoon a small portion of the mixture over a bowl with ice water.
+Alternatively, if you don't have a thermometer, spoon a small portion of the mixture in a bowl with ice water.
 You should be able to form a small ball that doesn't stick to your hands.
+If needed, simmer the fudge for a few more minutes.

 Notes